Buxus sempervirens 'Fastigiata'

 Has a more tree-like habit than other boxwoods; its narrow, conical shape make it ideal for formal hedges or topiary or for vertical accent; slow growing; takes pruning exceptionally well

-Fastigiata Boxwood has dark green foliage.
+Fastigiata Boxwood is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has dark green evergreen foliage.
 The small glossy oval leaves remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Fastigiata Boxwood is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.